Chart Color Schemes

 St Ives features high concentrations of family households, with a fairly typical median household size

-Family households constitute 83.2% of all households, including 47.7% couples with children, 26.2% couples without children, and 8.8% single parent families.
-Non-family households comprise the remaining 16.8%, with lone person households at 15.8% and group households at 0.9%.
+Family households comprise 83.2% of all households, including 47.7% composed of couples with children, 26.2% consisting of couples without children, and 8.8% made up of single parent families.
+Non-family households account for the remaining 16.8%, with lone person households at 15.8% and group households comprising 0.9% of the total.
 The median household size is 2.9 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households